PanPraescribens/primitive-survival/README.md

 <h3>Roadmap</h3>

-Lot's more code refactoring, testing, and debugging required, and then it's on to:
+A Lot of code refactoring, testing, and debugging required, and then it's on to:

  - Possibly animate the fish (get those tails moving anyways).
 I mean the particles help, but...
  - Add one more primitive fishing option - a fishing rod.